hai-vr/documentation/docs/products/prefabulous/universal/generate-twist-bones.md

 By default, the component adds one twist bone for each arm, making for a total of 2 bones used by mesh skinning, and 2 constraints.

+If there are multiple components that create the same twist bone on different SkinnedMeshRenderers armatures, but it's effectively the same bone when the armatures are merged together, then only one constraint is created.

 ## Versions

 - **1.11.0**: Added.